-In 2023, there were 4 localized Boil Water Advisories issued for the Swan River Public Water System.
+In 2024, there were 15 localized Boil Water Advisories issued for the Swan River Public Water System.
 These were issued due to intentional depressurization of a specific section of water main (via valve isolation), to repair either individual water service line breaks, breaks occuring on a water main line itself, or in order to perform a service connection.
+Following completion of repairs, the directed number of bacteriological samples were taken from the affected areas, submitted for testing and all results met regulatory standards proir to rescinding of advisories.